Krishancse/FANG-Stocks-Prediction-and-Quantitative-Trading-using-Sentiment-Analysis/README.md

 - 🌱 I’m currently learning **machine learning for trading and research with NumPy, pandas etc**

-- 👨‍💻 All of my projects are available at [www.linkedin.com/in/krishan-kant-ab9475229](www.linkedin.com/in/krishan-kant-ab9475229)

 - 💬 Ask me about **ai, ml ,dl and data science**

 - 📫 How to reach me **kantkrishan0205@gmail.com**